What is the best treatment for sciatica?

 through a combination of stretches, deep tissue massage of the piriformis muscle and osteopathy or physiotherapy.

 Our acupuncturists can give good relief for sciatica and many will find that the best treatment for sciatica is acupuncture in London.

-As lumbar disc surgery including microdiscectomy involves cutting of tissues there will be a varying degree of scar tissue formation in the local area which can then later cause side effects later
+As lumbar disc surgery including microdiscectomy involves cutting of tissues there will be a varying degree of scar tissue formation in the local area which can then cause side effects later.

 A lumbar disc surgery can often give a good and quick relief of the pain, but your spine risks less mobility at that level, which will in some cases put more workload onto the neighbouring disc, which then will be next one up for surgery.

 As said before: There is little point in helping you sciatica symptoms and treating your disc bulge if we don’t address the real reason and cause of you issue in the first place – then your sciatica will just return again.

 Getting to your destination often means sitting for long periods of time.

 Before you hop on a plane or get behind the wheel, stretch out your muscles to avoid tension that can cause or worsen your discomfort.

 This little effort can pay off in the long run when you aren’t starting your vacation with severe back pain.